 When you think of saving money, organic and eco-friendly are typically not in the same sentence.
 Grocery Coupon Network has printable coupons for these higher-priced items.
 You can get exclusive printable coupons for products like PATCH Bamboo Bandages, Bubbies Hawaii Mochi, and more.

-4. Game the system (fairly) to get more prints and thus more coupons.
+4. Game the system (fairly) to get more prints for more printable coupons.

 Here’s how to get more coupons, in a fair way:

 - Like I mentioned already, more email addresses means more coupons.
-Don’t be afraid to use a few emails to be able to print the hottest coupons.
+Don’t be afraid to use a few emails.

 - Watch for coupon resets (more on that below).
 This is how you’ll score extras of your favorite deals.